The Dinner Plate Fig

 With large pleated leaves the size of dinner plate and indeed much larger, Ficus dammaropsis is one of the best foliage plants available.

 Evergreen and reaching up to 10m in height, the large textured foliage makes some of the smaller ficus species that are popular as indoor plants pale in comparison.
-The leaves were used in cooking, particularly wrapping meat such a pigs for cooking in traditional unground fire pits.

 The leaves emerge covered by a stipule, this is a plant that is difficult to grow from seed outside of the natural environment, as pollination is by a very specific wasp only found in New Guinea they do not produce seeds

-Ficus dammaropsis Care
+How to grow Ficus dammaropsis – Basic Care

 Although Ficus dammaropsis is said to grow well in full sun, it may suffer a little leaf burn on very hot days.